Notice of Privacy Practices

 How to Get Copies of Your Medical Information

 Only patients can authorize the release of his/her records, but the patient can authorize the release to another individual.
 After death, only the person appointed as the “personal representative” by Probate Court can authorize the release of the deceased’s medical records.
-An abstracted copy (pertinent information) of your requested medical record will be forwarded to you free of charge.
-If you submit a request for the entire medical record, there will be a reasonable charge in accordance with state and federal laws.
+If you submit a request for a medical record, there will be a reasonable charge in accordance with state and federal laws.
 The Regional Medical Center does not charge a fee for information requested by or for your physician for continuity of care.
 For questions regarding requests for copies of medical records, please contact the Health Information Management Department at 803-395-2272.
 Business hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.

 My Patient Record Online